Taniya224/Mini-Task-Manager/README.md

 # 📝 Mini Task Manager

-A full-stack task management application built as part of the CommuSync technical assessment.
-The project demonstrates full-stack development fundamentals using Next.js, TypeScript, Express, MongoDB, and Tailwind CSS.
+A full-stack task management application built for the CommuSync technical assessment.

----

-## 🚀 Features
+## Features

-- ✅ Add a new task
+- Add a task
-- ✅ View all tasks
+- View all tasks
-- ✅ Mark tasks as completed
+- Mark a task as completed
-- ✅ Delete tasks
+- Delete a task
-- ✅ Responsive and modern UI
-- ✅ Input validation
-- ✅ Error handling
-- ✅ RESTful API architecture

----

-## 🛠️ Tech Stack
+## Tech Stack

 ### Frontend
 - Next.js (App Router)